 1.2 Syntax

-Syntax in NLP deals with the study of patterns how to form sentences and phrases from single words as well as rules for the formation of grammatical sentences.
+Syntax in NLP deals with the study of patterns of how to form sentences and phrases from single words as well as rules for the formation of grammatical sentences.
 Therefore, syntactical tasks are about features like word boundaries, categories, or grammatical functions.
 The meaning of a sentence is not considered in syntactical tasks.

-Typical tasks in NLP dealing with syntactical information are tokenization and Part-of-speech tagging (POS).
+Typical tasks in NLP dealing with syntactical information are tokenization and part-of-speech (POS) tagging.

 Tokenization